 I haven’t been on my personal Facebook for over a month now, and I really don’t feel like I am missing out.
 Any unexpected occurrences or exciting stories that I would usually have read about on Facebook I still hear through word of mouth.
 My own best friend didn’t even notice I was missing from the site for three weeks!
 I have found myself spending a bit more time on Twitter, a platform that I have been using for years, on which I can read interesting articles, follow news stories, and converse with other like-minded users.
 Some of my Facebook friends have even sought me out on Twitter.

 I’m not saying Facebook is the devil.
-I know it’s a good space to keep up with people that aren’t available to talk on a regular basis, such as friends overseas in the military.
+I know it’s an excellent space to keep up with people that aren’t available to talk regularly, such as friends overseas in the military.
 Everything is on Facebook these days so it can feel weird to not be a part of it.
 However, I must admit that my overall feeling after a month is freedom.

 I know I am not the only one who suffers from Facebook fatigue.
 Just this past weekend, I noticed “RIP Facebook” trending on Twitter.
 The tweet stream was filled with people berating Facebook and its recent updates.
 I have seen many people with that far-off gleam in their eye as they talk about one day deleting their Facebooks.
 Yet, understandably, it can be a significant commitment to take that step.